operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 `olm.channel` schema and include `myoperator.v0.2.0` as the first entry, taking care to preserve any upgrade edges from `alpha` to enable users to switch from the `alpha` to the `beta` channel if they have `myoperator.v0.1.0` installed.

-> NOTE: This bundle already exists in the index (the image was already built and pushed, and the index already contains
+> NOTE: This bundle already exists in the catalog (the image was already built and pushed, and the catalog already contains
 > an `olm.bundle` blob and an entry for it in the `alpha`  channel).
 The channel promotion step for `myoperator.v0.2.0`
 > is to simply create a new `olm.channel` for the `beta` channel and include an entry for `myoperator.v0.2.0`.